 Bosnia and Herzegovina (BiH) lies at the heart of the Balkans.
 It shares its northern, western and southern borders with the Republic of Croatia and borders Montenegro and Serbia to the east.
 With a territory of 51,129 square kilometres, Bosnia and Herzegovina is slightly smaller than Tasmania.
-Its population of approximately four million is made up of three main ethnic groups - Bosniaks, Croats and Serbs.
-The capital of Bosnia and Herzegovina is Sarajevo.
+Its population of 3.9 million (2013) comprises three main ethnic groups - Bosniaks, Croats and Serbs.
+The capital is Sarajevo.

 Australia recognised Bosnia and Herzegovina in May 1992, soon after independence.
 Bosnia and Herzegovina established resident diplomatic representation in Australia in late 1994 under a Chargé d'Affaires, and the first Ambassador presented credentials in 2000.
 The first Australian Ambassador to Bosnia and Herzegovina, resident in Vienna, presented credentials in Sarajevo in November 1995.
 Australia opened an Honorary Consulate in Sarajevo in January 2005.

 Australia has a continuing interest in efforts to maintain peace and build prosperity in Bosnia and Herzegovina.
-Since 1993-94, Australia has contributed humanitarian assistance worth over A$17 million to countries in the region, including to Bosnia and Herzegovina.
-Most of these funds have been provided through international aid agencies, for example the UN High Commissioner for Refugees, the World Food Program and the International Committee of the Red Cross.
-The Australian Embassy in Vienna has a small direct aid program for Bosnia and Herzegovina aimed at grass-roots humanitarian needs.
+Since 1993-94, Australia has contributed humanitarian assistance to the region, including to Bosnia and Herzegovina.
+As a member of the United Nations Security Council, Australia seeks to make a useful contribution to reconciliation and stability in Bosnia and Herzegovina.

-Bilateral trade with Bosnia and Herzegovina is modest, with a total two-way merchandise trade of just under A$11.3 million during the 2010-11 financial year.
-Australian exports between 2010-11 were worth approximately A$8.8 million while imports amounted to almost A$2.4 million.
-Principal exports include live animals, meat (excluding beef) and civil engineering equipment.
-The main imports from Bosnia and Herzegovina for the 2010-11 period were footwear, clothing and furniture.
+Bilateral trade with Bosnia and Herzegovina is modest, with a total two-way merchandise trade of $4.6 million in 2013.
+Australian exports in 2013 were worth approximately $1 million while imports amounted to almost $3.6 million.
+Principal exports include meat (excluding beef) and computer parts and accessories.
+The main imports from Bosnia and Herzegovina were footwear, clothing and furniture.

-The Prime Minister’s Special Envoy to Eastern Europe, the Balkans and the Caucasus, Dr Russell Trood, visited Bosnia and Herzegovina in March 2012, where he met with a range of government officials.
-The Minister of Foreign Affairs of Bosnia and Herzegovina, HE Mr Sven Alkalaj, visited Australia as a Guest of Government in February 2011 and met with then Foreign Minister Rudd and Trade Minister Emerson.
+The then Minister of Foreign Affairs of Bosnia and Herzegovina, HE Mr Sven Alkalaj, visited Australia as a Guest of Government in February 2011 and met with senior members of the then Government.

 Previously a constituent republic of the Socialist Federal Republic of Yugoslavia, Bosnia and Herzegovina proclaimed independence in March 1992.
 This triggered a three-year conflict during which the three ethnic groups were at war with each other in varying alliances.
 The Dayton Peace Agreement, signed on 21 November 1995, put an official end to the fighting.